-Kit Menke is a Software Architect from St. Louis, MO USA.
-He works mostly with Hadoop technologies like Storm, HBase, Hive, and Spark.
+Kit Menke is a Data Engineer / Software Architect from St. Louis, MO USA.
+He works mostly with open source Big Data technologies like Apache Hadoop, Apache Storm, Apache HBase, Apache Hive, and Apache Spark.

 I recently ran into an issue submitting Spark applications to a HDInsight cluster.
 The job would run fine until it attempted to use files in blob storage and then blow up with an exception:

 My goal was to create a process for importing data into Hive using Sqoop 1.4.6.
 It needs to be simple (or easily automated) and use a robust file format.